 I care about people and the environment — I’m also into agriculture.
 I want to find ways to design and promote sustainable, feasible and morally sound policies that guide the administration of natural resources and the building of cohesive and healthy communities.
 For that reason, I chose environmental and development economics as my fields of specialization as part of my PhD training in Agricultural and Resource Economics.
 You can fin a link to my CV here.

 Motivation and Professional Goals: I am from Cota, Colombia.
 Cota is a very small agricultural town just in the outskirts of a massive city: Bogotá.
 I have been closely exposed to the rural and urban lifestyles of people in my country.
-My experiences growing up in a part-hysterical, part-desperate and part-peaceful environment of a country with a rather peculiar political history where social injustice and apparently unnecessary poverty are widespread, are the main reason behind my desire to remain in the economics path.
+My experiences growing up in a partly-hysterical, partly-desperate and partky-peaceful environment of a country with a rather peculiar political history where social injustice and apparently unnecessary poverty are widespread, are the main reason behind my desire to remain in the economics path.

 Also, I recently became interested in the communication part of science—particularly with the recent toxic media coverage and politicization of scientific issues.
 I spend a lot of time trying to become a good listener and a good communicator.
 In my free time, I look for tips to become a better and more responsible civic informant and educator.
 In that spirit, I am also a sporadic correspondent for NCSU’s students newspaper, the Technician, where I have an opinion column regarding topics of agricultural and environmental economics.
 Examples of opinion pieces I have written can be found here.